iadam2000/MOOC-Java-Programming-Part-I/Exercise 2 Solutions/README.md

-# Welcome to secton 2 of Part I
+# Welcome to section 2 of Part I